InnerCato/Java-Physics-Simulators/README.md

 ## Usage

 ### Requirements
-- Java 8 or later
+- Java
-- No additional libraries required (uses built-in Java Swing & AWT).
+- Built-in Java Swing & AWT

 ### Running the Simulation
-1. Open the project folder (`BouncingBalls/` or `PhysicsBalls/`) in your IDE or terminal.
+1. Open the project folder (`ZeroGCollision/` or `GravityAndCollision/`) in your IDE or terminal.

 2. Run the main class: